Here are some frequently asked questions (and their answers) about animals used in research that have been submitted by students.

 IACUC's also have to read, review and approve (or not approve) EVERY proposal that will use animals.
 In other words, someone can't just walk off the street and say, I'd like to do research using animals - it must be scientifically justified and you must have all of the items (mentioned above) and many more in place.

-14. What are the regulations about cage size?
+17. What are the regulations about cage size?
 The Animal Welfare Act Regulations and the PHS Policy (through a document called "The Guide for the Care and Use of Laboratory Animals") have detailed requirements for cage sizes of laboratory animals.
 At the very least, animals must be able to perform species-specific behavior and stand up, turn around, and rest comfortably.
 Most caging provided exceeds the minimal requirements.
 Dogs are given special consideration as the law requires that they get a specific amount of exercise - which means they must have a large enclosure or be allowed to run around outside of their enclosure for a certain amount of time each day.
+Non-human primates are also given sufficient room for species-specific behavior.